buhrmi/web3-tools/README.md

      - `options.args`: Array of arguments to be passed to the method.
      - `options.maxGas`: The maximum amount of gas to pay.
 Promise will reject if too low.

+  2. `callback`: A function that takes two parameters `err` and `txHash`.
+It is immediately executed after the transaction has been sent to the Ethereum network.
+Note that this does not mean the transaction was successful.
+You will have to wait for the transaction receipt (passed from the promise) to see if the transaction was successfull or not.

 #### Returns

 A promise that resolves to the transaction receipt when the transaction is mined.